sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 This job runs [out of band migrations](migration.md#mout-of-band-migrations), which perform large data migrations in the background over time instead of synchronously during Sourcegraph instance updates.

+#### `codeintel-documents-indexer`

+This job periodically indexes file contents at a syntactic level to build an index of search-based code intelligence.

 #### `codeintel-autoindexing-scheduler`

 This job will eventually replace `codeintel-auto-indexing`.